Skip to content

 .phpcs.xml.dist

-The .phpcs.xml.dist file is in a VIP site repo by default.
-It contains a suggested configuration for PHP_CodeSniffer (PHPCS).
-When running PHPCS locally, this root configuration applies to all code within the site repository.
+A .phpcs.xml.dist file exists by default in all wpcomvip GitHub repositories that were created for WordPress applications since January 2022.
+The file contains a suggested configuration for PHP_CodeSniffer (PHPCS).
+When running PHPCS locally, this root configuration applies to all code within the application repository.

 VIP recommends: